petereichinger/custom-properties/README.md

 #### Visual Studio

 This project contains a Visual Studio 2017 solution file.
+The assemblies `UnityEditor.dll` and `UnityEngine.dll` are already referenced and should work when Unity is installed at the default location.

 #### Cake

-Usage:
+*Usage:*

 ```
 Windows: ./build.ps1